IMPACTFEES.ORG

 Hampton, Florida Impact Fees

 Hampton applies its own fee schedule: municipal fees plus the Bradford County-levied fees that apply inside city limits.
-Combined, a new single-family home pays $25.00 per unit (rates sourced July 11, 2026).
+Combined, a new single-family home pays at least $25.00 per unit (rates sourced ).
+One additional fee has no published standard amount and is not included, so the full cost may be higher; verify before budgeting.
 The full breakdown is below.

 Hampton impact fees by project type